microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-tasks.md

 ![FailoverCoffeeMachine](../../assets/images/FailoverCoffeeMachine.svg)

-The `CoffeeMachine` is modeled as an asynchronous interface using [ControlledTasks](../programming-models/async/overview).
+The `CoffeeMachine` is modeled as an asynchronous interface using [controlled Tasks](../programming-models/async/overview).
 This example it not providing real firmware, instead it `mocks` the hardware sensor platform built into the machine.
 This is done in the asynchronous `MockSensors` class.
 This class provides async ways of reading sensor values like the water temperature and setting things like the power button, or turning on and off the coffee